rocka0/myblog/_posts/2015-11-07-Scaffolding-in-rails.markdown

 Scaffolding is an easy way to get work done fast in ruby on rails.
 Scaffolding allows you to generate the <code> controller, model and views</code> all in one go.

 Scaffolding basically generates the 7 actions ( create, update, destroy, etc) for a given model.
 It is just designed to make developing faster.
-For beginners, it is OK to use but as you become more advanced, it is advised to hardcore a model, view and controller
+For beginners, it is OK to use but as you become more advanced, it is advised to hardcode a model, view and controller

 To generate a scaffold, all you have to do is run :
 {% highlight ruby %}